Superalloy: Failure mechanisms

 Additionally, TBC life is sensitive to the combination of materials (substrate, bond coat, ceramic) and processes (EB-PVD, plasma spraying) used.

 Applications

 Turbines

 Nickel-based superalloys are used in load-bearing structures requiring the highest homologous temperature of any common alloy system (Tm = 0.9, or 90% of their melting point).
 Among the most demanding applications for a structural material are those in the hot sections of turbine engines (e.g. turbine blade).
 They comprise over 50% of the weight of advanced aircraft engines.
 The widespread use of superalloys in turbine engines coupled with the fact that the thermodynamic efficiency of turbine engines is a function of increasing turbine inlet temperatures has provided part of the motivation for increasing the maximum-use temperature of superalloys.
-From 1990-2020, turbine airfoil temperature capability increased on average by about 2.2 °C/year.
+From 1990 to 2020, turbine airfoil temperature capability increased on average by about 2.2 °C/year.
 Two major factors have made this increase possible: